Matilda Wallace: Wool

+of Wool.
+Wool became a major export contributing to Australia's economy and helped establish a wealthy class of sheep graziers, built on land which is now considered to have been illegally taken from the Indigenous owners.
+Prosperous woolgrowers often constructed imposing and architecturally significant station homesteads, many of which are now heritage-listed.
+These grand residences reflected the immense wealth generated by the colonial wool industry, particularly during the 19th and early 20th centuries.
+This prosperity was often also reflected in the lives they led.
+Many residences had ballrooms that were central to the social life of the time and designed for hosting large events, dances, and receptions.
+Examples of Historic Australian Homesteads include Glengallan Homestead, a significant residence near Warwick.
+This building is a testament to the wealth and architectural ambitions of the era's graziers.

 However, the golden age did not last long in the Fowlers Gap district.
-Its pastoral history, 'until the turn of the century, was largely one of increasing land degradation and ecological and financial disaster.
 Both settlers and governments grossly over estimated the long term stocking capacity.
-By the 1890s conditions were critical and this led to the Royal Commission of 1901 by New South Wales “to enquire into the position of Crown tenants in the Western Division”.
+By the 1890s conditions were critical and this led to the Royal Commission of 1901 by New South Wales.
 The Commission recognised that the region was unsuited for close settlement and made changes to land tenure.
 The assessed carrying capacity was halved to about a sheep per 10 ha and rents were also lowered.'
-After Matilda had begun to manage Sturt's Meadows She would have experienced the downturn, described above, before she eventually sold the property.
-'Drought at Sturts Meadow, with sheep dying in thousands on all northern properties, coupled with poor management, meant that Matilda had to mortgage her Sturt's Meadows property to the Australian Land and Finance Company' after Abraham died.
+After Matilda had begun to manage Sturt's Meadows She would have experienced this downturn and had to mortgage her Sturt's Meadows property to the Australian Land and Finance Company' after Abraham died.